Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: Mechanisms and Participation Equilibrium

-A natural idea of a fair and efficient payoff allocation mechanism in cooperative games is based on the renowned Shapley value.
-The original definition of Shapley value is traced back to \cite{shapley1953value}.
-We state the definition as follows \begin{definition}[Shapley value \cite{shapley1953value}] Suppose a cooperative game consists of $K$ agents and the characteristic function is $v: 2^{\mathcal{N}(K)}\to \mathbb{R}$.
-Then the payoff allocated to agent $k$ is defined as
+The standard definition of marginal contribution mechanism applies directly in our setting, as stated in the following: \begin{definition}[Marginal Contribution Mechanism in MCFL] In a cooperative game, given a formed coalition $\mathcal{A}$, the participation profile $\BFtau_{\mathcal{A}}$, and the characteristic function $v(|\BFtau_{\mathcal{A}}|)$, the payoff allocated to each agent $k \in \mathcal{A}$ is defined as

-\end{definition} Recall that the mechanism specified by the platform announces the allocation rule $\mathbf{\psi}(v) \in \mathbb{R}^K$ which specifies the share of the payoff allocated to each player $k = 1, \dots, K$.
-Agents thus decide the participation profiles $\BFtau$ after observing the allocation rule $\mathbf{\psi}(v)$.
+\end{definition} The allocation rule of marginal contribution is straightforward, which is the marginal surplus generated by comparing the surplus of the data from the entire coalition, $v(|\BFtau_{\mathcal{A}}|)$ subtracted by the surplus generated by data except for the samples contributed by agent $k$.

-As mentioned in section \ref{sec: model}, we model the decision-aware collaboration problem under MCFL which allows agents to have various levels of participation decisions by selecting the number of samples they would like to contribute to the coalition, as quantified by the participation profile.
-To incorporate the multiple levels of participation, we adopt the multi-choice Shapley value proposed in \cite{hsiao1993shapley,hsiao2004power}.
-Note that to define the multi-choice Shapley value, a weight function must be defined prior to the Shapley value (\cite{hsiao1993shapley,hsiao2004power}).
-Particularly, the weight function maps any possible action to a non-negative number and satisfies $\alpha(0) = 0$, and $\alpha(i) \leq \alpha(i+1)$ for any $i = 1, \dots, K-1$.
-The weight function is defined as prior knowledge of the power (or importance) of each action.
-Moreover, given the action space $\{0, 1, \dots, m_k\}^K$, in order to guarantee fairness in effort exertion, an ideal mechanism $\psi$ should satisfy the following axiom: \begin{axiom}{Axiom 1 in \cite{ hsiao2004power,hsiao1993shapley}} Given any $\BFtau$, for the unanimity game where the value function is defined as
+Another popular mechanism for fair and efficient pay-off allocation is the renowned Shapley value.
+The original definition of the Shapley value can be traced back to \cite{shapley1953value}.
+The standard definition is applicable for cooperative games with binary participation, as stated below. \begin{definition}[Shapley value \cite{shapley1953value}] In the MCFL cooperative game, given a coalition $\mathcal{A}$, and the characteristic function $v: 2^{|\mathcal{A}|}\to \mathbb{R}$.
+Then the payoff allocated to agent $k \in \mathcal{A}$ is defined as